 The Impact of the Industrial Revolution

-As Industrial Revolution progressed, it had a massive impact on almost every aspect of society.
+As the Industrial Revolution progressed, it had a massive impact on almost every aspect of society.
 In many ways, it improved society and made people’s lives easier.
-However, it also had negative impacts in many areas as well.
-Here are some of the more lasting and influential effects that industrialization had on society.
+However, it also had negative impacts as well.
+By its end, the Industrial Revolution had long-lasting and influential effects on the future society.

 Working in new industrial cities had an effect on people’s lives outside of the factories as well.
 Urbanization was the greatest change to industrialized society.
 Cities expanded enormously as workers left their farms and migrated from rural areas to the city in search of jobs.
 In pre-industrial society, over 80% of people lived in rural areas.
 By the early 1900's, a majority of people in England and America lived in cities.

-For skilled workers, their quality of life decreased in early Industrial Revolution.
+For skilled workers, their quality of life decreased in the early Industrial Revolution.
 Machines replaced the skills that weavers were previously paid well for.
-However, eventually the middle class would grow as factories expanded and allowed for managers and higher wages for workers.
+However, eventually the middle-class would grow as factories expanded and allowed for managers and higher wages for workers.

 Despite strong pushback from management and business owners, labor unions developed among workers.
 These unions used strikes, boycotts, and collective bargaining to win higher wages, shorter workdays, and other concessions that made their jobs more tolerable.